priyang12/ecommerce-ts/apps/Client/README.md

 [] Migrate to linaria for Pages.
 [] global dark mode by flipping the temp of color pallet.
 [] added test cases for PrivateRoute.
+[] fix no token, authorization denied in setAuthToken on load.

 #### components